MatteoJoliveau/apicurio-sync/README.md

 OPTIONS:
-        --api-version <api-version>    The Apicurio API to use [default: v2]  [possible values: V2] -f, --config-file <config>         The configuration file to use [default: apicurio-sync.yaml] --cwd <cwd>                    The working directory to use.
+        --api-version <api-version>    The Apicurio API to use [default: v2]  [possible values: V2] -f, --config-file <config>         The configuration file to use [env: APICURIO_SYNC_CONFIG_FILE=]  [default: apicurio-sync.yaml]
+        --context-file <context>       The context file to use [env: APICURIO_SYNC_CONTEXT_FILE=]  [default:
+                                       /home/matteo/.config/apicurio-sync/context.json]
+        --cwd <cwd>                    The working directory to use.
 Every operation will happen inside this directory.
-                                       Defaults to the current directory.
+                                       Defaults to the current directory. [env: APICURIO_SYNC_WORKDIR=]

 SUBCOMMANDS:
+    context    Work with context
     help       Prints this message or the help of the given subcommand(s) init       Initializes an empty config file
     sync       Synchronizes artifacts with the registry
     update     Updates the project lockfile with the registry without updating the artifacts themselves
 ```

 ## Usage